harding/bitcoinops.github.io/_includes/specials/policy/en/01-why-mempool.md

 -->

-Many nodes on the Bitcoin network store unconfirmed transactions in an in-memory pool, or "mempool."
+Many nodes on the Bitcoin network store unconfirmed transactions in an in-memory pool, or _mempool_.
 This cache is an important resource for each node and enables the peer-to-peer transaction relay network.

 Nodes that participate in transaction relay